 All water, HVAC, and interior electrical systems for all General Fund facilities were updated in 2019 as part of a \$23.6M performance contract.
-Auxiliary facilities will be updated as part of a future P3 arrangement.
 A large portion of the underground, high-voltage power distribution system is over 50 years old.
 About 20% of the system was replace in 2005 and another 20% was replaced in 2018.
+Renovation of the steam tunnel infrastructure began in 2020, with about 20% of the interior support structure being replaced.